 The X-Files

 March, 1996.
-FBI agents Mulder and Scully pull up to a ramshackle warehouse along Seattle, Washington’s waterfront.
-Mulder defeats a suspiciously new lock on the rusty front door and the agents enter what is essentially an open, barren storage area.
-They spot a stain on the ground and discover a pool of fine black powder which interests Mulder.
-As he sifts through the powder, the front door opens to present three men firing handguns.
+FBI agents Mulder and Scully pull up to a ramshackle warehouse along Seattle’s waterfront.
+Mulder defeats a suspiciously new lock on the rusty front door and the agents enter an open, barren storage area.
+They discover a pool of fine black powder on the ground, which interests Mulder.
+As he sifts through the powder, three men burst through the front door, all firing handguns.
 Scully is hit in the arm while Mulder dives behind some crates and pulls her to the floor.
 As bullets fly overhead, a blinding white light washes over the area and quickly fades.
 Mulder pops up from the crates, gun ready to return fire, but he freezes.
 There’s no more gunfire.
 You can see by his expression that whatever he sees where the men used to stand is astonishing, and frightening.

 Cue intro.

 The X-Files game is one of the last FMV adventures a studio attempted, and possibly benefiting from previous experience, one of the best.
-You play as Craig Willmore, an FBI agent in the Seattle field office who spends most of his days busting counterfeiters, drug runners, and militias – you know, what the FBI’s supposed to do.
-As the game begins, you’re called in to help a certain Assistant Director Walter Skinner find some missing agents; some screwballs named Mulder and Scully who were last seen in the area.
+You play as Craig Willmore, an FBI agent in the Seattle field office who spends his days busting counterfeiters, drug runners, and militias – you know, what the FBI’s supposed to do.
+As the game begins (sometime within the show’s third season), you’re called in to help a certain Assistant Director Walter Skinner find two screwballs named Mulder and Scully, last seen in the area.
 As the case proceeds, you learn that they were on to something huge that has dangerous implications for national security.
 Pretty soon, you’re spiraling deeper into the world and mythos of the show.

-Making a game out of The X-Files was really just common fucking sense in the mid-90s.
-Making an FMV game, despite the genre’s many flaws, is actually the only path worthy of the show.
-Since the game is based off a TV series with an established look, FMV is the only way to bring that beloved mood and style to a game.
-There’s a big draw for fans looking to play an interactive episode of the show, or for adventure gamers looking for a title with production values closer to a film than the cheaper greenscreen productions of previous FMV adventures.
+Making a game out of The X-Files was really no surprise in the mid-90s.
+And making an FMV game, despite the genre’s many flaws, is actually the only path worthy of the show.
+Since the game is based off a TV series with an established look, FMV was the only way to truly bring that beloved mood and style to a game.
+There’s the big draw for fans looking to play an interactive episode of the show, or for adventure gamers looking for a title with production values closer to a film than the cheaper green screen productions of previous FMV adventures.
 The X-Files game doesn’t disappoint on either count.

 The only fly in the coffee is that while the production value for a 90s game is phenomenal, it’s pretty cheap compared to the show.
-Many stages overuse fog as an effect (the FBI office for one looks like eight people have been chain-smoking for hours before you come in), causing much of the digital video to look overly grainy.
+Many stages overuse fog as an effect (the FBI office for one looks like eight people have been chain-smoking for hours), causing much of the digital video to look overly blocky.
+Many sets look far more barren than a real location would.
 Also, the cinematic style isn’t quite as sharp as the show.
-Many camera moves are awkward, and unlike the show, this was clearly not shot on film.
-It suffers from that “video look” that, despite the best intentions of the cinematographer, makes many areas of the game look like a high school video, or something hurriedly and cheaply shot by a couple guys before the cops show up.
-Fortunately, the authentic locations and killer lighting take your mind away from this in the game proper.
-I also like how chill the production crew must have been about the whole thing.
-There’s a point where you go from one end of town to another an hour’s drive away.
-They clearly shot the two locations on different days, so you instantly go from a sunny day to raining in the next scene.
-Their solution?
-They explain it away by starting the next scene with a character from the last looking at the sky, shrugging, and saying “Seattle.”
+Camera moves are often awkward, and unlike the show, this was clearly not shot on film.
+It suffers from that 30 fps “video look” that, despite the best intentions of the cinematographer, makes many areas of the game look like a high school video – or something hurriedly and cheaply shot by a couple guys before the cops show up.
+Fortunately, the authentic locations and killer lighting take your mind away from this during the game proper.

 The infamous 7-CD package sounds terrifying, but is really pretty painless.
 You’ll always move forward through the CDs, and will never have to swap back.
 The massive collection also allows for excellent, screen-filling video.
 It is widescreen, which matches later seasons of the show, but it’s not shown in your typical postage-stamp view.
 There are also light scanlines, but these are nowhere near as distracting as they are in Spycraft.
 With the inventory set to auto-hide and all hints off, you’re mostly looking at a widescreen view of the movies and the game interface that mimics a DVD presentation and looks pretty damn terrific.
 Audio also holds up well, with clean dialogue, effects, and ambience.
 Some of the lines are cheesy, and Mark Snow’s background compositions are underused, but there’s not much else to complain about.

-Furthermore, the character of Craig Willmore is actually perfect for newcomers to enter the world of the show, and for fans to rediscover what they love about the series from the perspective of someone coming in fresh.
-Fans already familiar with the show and it’s “rules” will have to allow Willmore to make some obvious mistakes, as his character doesn’t know any better.
+Fortunately, the character of Craig Willmore is actually perfect for newcomers to enter the world of the show, and for fans to rediscover what they love about the series from the perspective of someone coming in fresh.
+Fans already familiar with the show and its “rules” will have to allow Willmore to make some rookie mistakes, as his character doesn’t know any better.
 This can be a little grating, since it takes control out of your hands.
 But luckily for everyone involved, he learns pretty fast.

 The Good